0x70b1a5/lugso/raw/093_subordinate-clauses.md

 ---

-${g: depart human_organization-PL-ABL mortal 1PL.EX unite-SUB.reason web time-GEN mortal-NEG 1PL.EX}$
+${g: depart organization_human-PL-ABL mortal 1PL.EX unite-SUB.reason web time-GEN mortal-NEG 1PL.EX}$

 _We depart from our mortal families in order to cleave to an undying lineage._